Visit AEF Headquarters

 What days and times are tours given?

 The American Eagle Foundation typically provides private tours of its headquarters Monday-Thursday at around 10am.
 If you would like to visit the American Eagle Foundation at Dollywood, click here

 How much do your tours cost?

 As of May 2017, the AEF will be requesting a donation of $15/adult and $5/child for tours.
-Payment can be made by cash, check, or card upon arrival.
+Payment can be made online, if other payment arrangements are needed please contact Crystal.
 Children 5 and under are free!